7 Team Building Games for Remote Teams

 All members come from different areas of the world.
 Do you bring them all to your location, so you could play a team building game?
 Of course not!

-There are specific team building activities that work for remote teams.
+There are specific team building activities that work for remote teams as remote teams best practices.
 You won’t have to bring them all at one place.
 The Internet will take care of that.

 Let’s list 7 games that will help your remote team members to bond with each other: